Informed POMDP: Leveraging Additional Information in Model-Based RL: Abstract

 \section{Abstract}

 In this work, we generalize the problem of learning through interaction in a POMDP by accounting for eventual additional information available at training time.
-First, we introduce the informed POMDP, a new learning paradigm offering a clear distinction between the training information and the execution observation.
-Next, we propose an objective for learning a sufficient statistic from the history for the optimal control that leverages this information.
-We then show that this informed objective consists of learning an environment model from which we can sample latent trajectories.
-Finally, we show for the Dreamer algorithm that the convergence speed of the policies is sometimes greatly improved on several environments by using this informed environment model.
-Those results and the simplicity of the proposed adaptation advocate for a systematic consideration of eventual additional information when learning in a POMDP using model-based RL.
+First, we introduce the informed POMDP, a new learning paradigm offering a clear distinction between the information at training and the observation at execution.
+Next, we propose an objective that leverages this information for learning a sufficient statistic of the history for the optimal control.
+We then adapt this informed objective to learn a world model able to sample latent trajectories.
+Finally, we empirically show a learning speed improvement in several environments using this informed world model in the Dreamer algorithm.
+These results and the simplicity of the proposed adaptation advocate for a systematic consideration of eventual additional information when learning in a POMDP using model-based RL.